Awesome Comics: Judgment Day

 Following Supreme, Liefeld asked Moore to write a limited series crossover featuring almost the entire cast of the Awesome Comics universe, as part of a planned move for Moore to have free rein to redesign and overhaul the entire Awesome Universe.
 Given the title Judgment Day, Moore, according to one writer, took exception to the by-then hackneyed idea of an apocalyptic crossover, and instead "chose to frame the story around a trial, which would provide the impetus for the title. ...[A]s super-heroes testified while a member of Youngblood was tried for murder, flashback sequences would redefine the entire company's universe".

 However, the overhaul faltered from the start.
 The three Judgment Day issues were each labeled as individual number "#1"s, and only differentiated through slightly-confusing subtitles: Alpha, Omega, and Final Judgment.
 In addition to the sales-boost issues labelled "#1" regularly achieve, the three issues were longer than normal though priced conventionally.
 However, the confusing labelling and severe publishing delays (particularly by the third issue) caused sales to falter.

-In December 1997, Moore wrote a follow-up issue, the Awesome Holiday Special which featured his new Youngblood team.
+In December 1997, Moore wrote a follow-up issue, the Awesome Holiday Special featuring his new Youngblood team.
 He followed this the next month with Judgment Day: Aftermath, featuring artwork by the renowned Gil Kane (who also appeared in the story as a character), which cleared the stage for the intended revised and revamped Awesome Universe, plotted by Moore.

 Youngblood and Glory

 The first title to be relaunched was Youngblood, the first Image title, and core title in Liefeld's various — and subsequent — imprints.
-Issue #1, written by Moore with art by Steve Skroce was released around the same time as Judgment Day: Aftermath in early 1998.
+Issue #1, written by Moore with art by Steve Skroce, was released around the same time as Judgment Day: Aftermath in early 1998.
 Despite Moore reportedly having the first 12 issues outlined and part-written prior to its launch, the title was delayed considerably, with the second issue not seeing print until six months after the first.
 The second issue also proved to be the final issue, although the title was subsequently retitled and relaunched a year later as Awesome Adventures, featuring a foreshortened story from Moore's script and notes.
 This followed the publication of a Glory Preview issue (#0) by Moore for a series that would not see print from Awesome.
-(Ultimately, and also plagued by similar delays, a couple of issues of Moore's Glory finally saw print from Avatar Press in 2001/2002).
+(Ultimately, and also plagued by similar delays, a couple of issues of Moore's Glory finally saw print from Avatar Press in 2001/2002.)